 Chris Carpenter: He does have a Club Option worth 15 million, but I would suspect the Cardinals to buyout that option, and try to re-work a deal for the backside of Carpenter’s career.

-Rafael Furcal: I highly doubt St. Louis has any interest whatsoever in picking up Furcal’s $12 million dollar club option for 2012.
-He becomes an inriguing part of the equation.
-Whille offensively the numbers haven’t been great in his time in St. Louis(Although he has looked better the past eleven games: .300 .333 .550 .883; including three home runs and five driven in), there is little denying that he hasn’t helped improve the middle infield, where lack of defensive prowess in that area has crippled the team.
-As far as Short Stops are concerned on the open market, the pickings are slim indeed.
-With the most recognizable names being Jose Reyes, Jimmy Rollins,.
-Hardy would may have probably been the best alternative of possible Free Agents if you’re looking for an offensive upgrade, but the O’s ended all possibility when they extended him for three more seasons at 7.5 million annually.
-It will be interesting which direction the Cardinals might follow with one less option to look at.
+Rafael Furcal: I highly doubt St. Louis has any interest whatever in picking up Furcal’s $12 million dollar club option for 2012.
+He becomes an intriguing part of the equation.
+While offensively the numbers haven’t been great in his time in St. Louis(Although he has looked better the past eleven games: .300 .333 .550 .883; including three home runs and five driven in).
+There is little denying that he hasn’t helped improve the middle infield, where lack of defensive prowess in that area has crippled the team.
+Concerning Short Stoped on the open market, the pickings are slim indeed.
+With the most recognizable names being Jose Reyes, Jimmy Rollins, Hardy would may have probably been the best alternative of possible Free Agent; if you’re looking for an offensive upgrade; however, the O’s ended all possibility when they extended him for three more seasons at 7.5 million annually.
+It will be interesting which direction the Cardinals might follow with one less option to explore.
 Perhaps the trade market might be best, depending on who is available.
 That, however, remains to be seen.